- Latest News From the IT Security World

 With the high demand for applications and information, companies have made data readily and easily available.
 Web applications, to keep in touch with friends, download music, or order a new espresso machine, are used so commonly you seldom think about how the information is presented to you.
 From this article you will find out how to test and secure your web applications.
 The authors will share with also you their knowledge why the best practice against SQL Injection is to write a code that stores procedures and prepared statements.

-An overview of Web Application Security Issues By Julian Evans
+- An overview of Web Application Security Issues

-Why are there So Many Command and Control Channels Part Two By Matt Jonkman
+- Why are there So Many Command and Control Channels Part Two

 In his last article Matt Jonkman wrote about Command and Control Channels, or CnCs.
 In this one he continues the topic of CnC channels and take up the discussion of the individual categories.
 He also describes some up to date examples of many of these cathegories out of the Emerging Threats Sandnet.